EKG Technician Classes

 Do you offer Financial Aid or Payment Plans?

 At this time we do not offer financial aid.
 However, you can contact your local Michigan Works.
-If you qualify, they may assist you with paying for our Phlebotomy training.
+If you qualify, they may assist you with paying for our EKG training.

 We do accept payment plans.
 If you are interested in a payment plan, please contact Heart to Heart for more information.